adreanlacay/Data-Analytics-Portfolio/README.md

 Whether you are reading this out of interest in me or my work, I hope you enjoy your visit!

+## Projects

+### SQL/PostgreSQL

+1. _Do you have a Second?_: An NBA Second-Round Draft Analysis
+2. _StockX_: Sales and Profit Overview

+### R

+1. _Parasite_: Dialogue Distribution

+### Tableau

+All of the projects listed above have an accompanying Tableau dashboard, as well as some other data visualization projects.
+These dashboards can be found on my [Tableau Public profile](https://public.tableau.com/app/profile/adrean.lacay/vizzes).

 ## Contact

 LinkedIn: [Adrean Lacay](www.linkedin.com/in/adreanlacay)